adamsburge/geographica/README.md

 - Favicon Icon

 ### Other Influences on Style
-- Font Pairing
+- The Google font pairing was taken from suggestions on Alexandra Mercier's article [Top 50 Google Font Pairings](https://www.pagecloud.com/blog/best-google-fonts-pairings)
-- Color Selectors
+- Media query sizes came from [this document](https://gist.github.com/gokulkrishh/242e68d1ee94ad05f488)

 ## Code Snippets
 - The [hover effect code](https://github.com/IanLunn/Hover) used on this site was created by [Ian Lunn](https://github.com/IanLunn)